JieFengWang/mini_rnn/README.md

 It was implemented with a Faiss-based backend.
 It is hard to run smoothly, I reorganized its code to make it easy to read, use and understand.

+Its indexing speed is really fast, almost 2X to kgraph and 4X to hnsw.
+I use it for fast indexing and won the Runner-up Award in [2024 SIGMOD Programming Contest](https://2024.sigmod.org/sigmod_awards.shtml)

 ## Quick Start

 > Tested works on Ubuntu.